mchiapello/mini-git-course/PITCHME.md

 @size[.5em](By far, the most widely used modern version control system in the world today is git)
 @snapend

+@snap[south-west template-note text-gray span-30]
+By far, the most widely used modern version control system in the world today is git
+@snapend

 +++

 Git is good